Forward-mode automatic differentiation for the tensor renormalization group and its relation to the impurity method: Computational cost

 \subsection{General case}

-In this section, we provide details of a contraction tree based differentiation method.
-A contraction tree~\cite{evenblyImprovingEfficiencyVariational2014} is a binary tree that specifies the contraction order of a tensor networks.
-While contraction tree based reverse mode automatic differentiation algorithms are described in Ref.~\cite{gorodetskyReversemodeDifferentiationArbitrary2022}, our method provides a general framework to compute arbitrary $k$-th derivatives of tensor networks by forward mode automatic differentiation.
+In this section, we provide details of a contraction-tree-based differentiation method.
+A contraction-tree~\cite{evenblyImprovingEfficiencyVariational2014} is a binary tree that specifies the contraction order of a tensor networks.
+While contraction-tree-based reverse mode automatic differentiation algorithms are described in Ref.~\cite{gorodetskyReversemodeDifferentiationArbitrary2022}, our method provides a general framework to compute arbitrary $k$th derivatives of tensor networks by forward-mode automatic differentiation.

 Let us begin with an example.
 Consider the following contraction, where the dotted circles indicate contractions between pairs of tensors